decentraland/protocol/docs/Decentraland Protocol for Synchronization.md

 This endpoint returns the hash id of a file that contains all the active entities of the server.
 Then, the file can be downloaded from the server and parsed to deploy the changes locally.

-The format of the snapshots is a list of JSONs, so it can be read line by line and each of them can be parsed as a valid JSON.
+The format of the snapshots is a list of JSONs also known as [ndjson](http://ndjson.org/), so it can be read line by line and each of them can be parsed as a valid JSON.

 #### GET /content/contents/{hashId}